TUB-DVG/DVG-climate-chamber-comfort-dataset/data/README.md

 - **clo**: Clothing Value (CLO) of the participants in the last 10 minutes.
 - **Environmental and physiological metrics**: Various environmental parameters (e.g., room temperature, humidity, CO₂, air velocity) and physiological metrics (e.g., heart rate, wrist and ankle skin temperatures).

-The [processed dataset](processed_data.csv) contains the data cleaned and queried for the ML model development.
+The [processed dataset](processed_data.csv) contains the data cleaned and queried for the ML model development from the final_dataset.

-### Data Format
-The data is provided in a CSV format, where each row represents a single observation.
-The variables value are averaged over the 10 minutes prior to the timestamp.

 ## Contact
 For questions or further information, please reach out to Julianah Odeyemi at j.odeyemi@tu-berlin.de.